 Huntsville, like so many other towns in Randolph County, can be missed in the blink of an eye.
 Located in the southwestern part of the county, it seems to consist of only an intersection.
 But located on that intersection is Huntsville’s main attraction– the Huntsville Community Center.
 Events like card-playing get-togethers and music performances (bluegrass, anyone?) are organized and held at the Community Center, put on for the enjoyment of residents in the area.

 Losantville is a rural community nestled in the southwestern part of Randolph County.
 Host to a trailhead for the Cardinal Greenway, Losantville also offers the passer through a quaint experience.
-The Blue Moon Restaurant offers those getting on or off the trail an opportunity to stop in for a quick drink or bite to eat before continuing their journey.
 A few independent shops also offer gasoline or pizza, and a discount store allows those that forgot the loaf of bread or gallon of milk the convenience of picking it up on the way home.

 While passing through Lynn, take time to visit its lovely park, the senior community center, and the library museum.
-Lynn is a wonderful example of small town living – a rural community with two stop lights, two banks, two gas stations, a hometown grocery store, a barber shop and hair salon, and other shopping establishments.
+Lynn is a wonderful example of small town living – a rural community with two stop lights, two banks, two gas stations, Stacy & Taylor’s Sweet Treats, an event venue, a barber shop and hair salon, and other shopping establishments.
 Lynn is also home to Astral Industries, a state of the art casket manufacturing plant.

 Located at the western edge of Randolph County, Parker City is a wonderful small community located between Farmland and Muncie.
 In Parker City, you can grab an ice cream cone at Jerry’s Dairy Freezer, a staple in the community for years and conveniently situated on Highway 32 right across from the baseball diamond, a great place to take in a game or play at the park.
 Within walking distance you can grab a bite to eat, grab a drink at the local bar, or take part in the Garage Sale in the park.